Zero-shot 3D General Obstacle Detection via Multimodal Foundation Models and Geometry: Hybrid 3D Obstacle Detection

 The second part of the proposed method utilizes computational geometry and tracking algorithms and is illustrated by the bottom side of Figure \ref{fig:method}.
+The key idea is to transform per-frame segmentation cues into consistent 3D obstacle hypotheses through temporal aggregation and geometric consistency.
 Our approach enhances the 3D bounding boxing method introduced in \cite{matuszka2023aimotive}.
 The \textit{Unsupervised 3D Detector} involves four primary steps with input obtained from various sources.

 (1) The \textit{Point Cloud Segmenter} (provided by e.g., PTv3 \cite{wu2024ptv3}) is used to identify ground points (\textit{Ground PC}) in each frame.
 After removing the detected ground points, the point cloud is segmented into clusters.
-Density-based clustering algorithms like DBSCAN \cite{ester1996density} can be used to obtain these point cloud clusters.
-These clusters are then matched and tracked in consecutive frames, resulting in an aggregated point cloud for each object candidate that appears in the perceived world as seen by the LiDAR from different viewpoints.
+Density-based clustering algorithms like DBSCAN \cite{ester1996density} can be used to obtain these point cloud clusters due to their robustness to noise.
+The clusters are then matched and tracked in consecutive frames, resulting in an aggregated point cloud for each object candidate that appears in the perceived world as seen by the LiDAR from different viewpoints.
 We utilized the Generalized-ICP algorithm \cite{segal2009generalized} for building an aggregated point cloud for each object candidate.
 With the assistance of the \textit{instance masks} produced by \textit{Image Instance Segmenter} (we used Mask2Former \cite{cheng2022masked}) and \textit{Point cloud} projection onto \textit{RGB images}, these object candidates are classified into a predefined list of categories.
 This allows for closed-set object detection to be performed.
 However, the unknown objects on the road surface with classes not included by the \textit{Image Instance Segmenter}'s class list will not be detected due to the drawbacks of supervised segmentation networks mentioned in \ref{method:foundational}.
 We also retain these tracked obstacle candidates with unknown categories for further analysis taking into account their position relative to the road, geometric properties (extent), and whether the track has a long enough lifetime.
 These obstacle candidates will later be used for open-world detection.
 The points of removed \textit{Ground PC} are also classified as 'road' and 'non-road' clusters using the \textit{Image Instance Segmenter} and \textit{Road mask}.